coltonbishop/tigertales/README.md

 Please see the requirements.txt for additional dependencies.

-### Run from local machine
+### Local Development

-Once your Django virtual environment is set up, edit the database settings (in tigertales/settings.py) to point to a dummy database modeled after the SQL dump (tigertales/dump.sql).
-Run a local copy of the app by running the following commands:
+For development team: once your Django virtual environment is set up, configure the database settings (in tigertales/settings.py) to point to a database modeled after the SQL dump (tigertales/dump.sql).
+Run from a local server by running the following commands:

 ```
 cd tigertales
 python manage.py runserver
 ```

+Visit http://127.0.0.1:8000/ in a browser and enter login information to explore the application.

+## Functionality

 </br>
 <p align="center">